Masuzushi: Toyama’s Trout Sushi Wrapped in Bamboo Leaves

-Now, here in Japan we have the Buddhist “Obon (お盆)” Festival, during which it is said that our ancestral spirits return home.
+Now, here in Japan, we have the Buddhist festival called “Obon (お盆)”, during which it is believed that our ancestral spirits return home.

-Masu-zushi (鱒寿司), Masu no Sushi (鱒の寿司)
+Masu-Zushi (鱒寿司) or Masu no Sushi (鱒の寿司)

 Masuzushi Bento (鱒寿司弁当)

 In general, with a thin round shape, Masuzushi is known as a local “Ekiben (駅弁)” bento (boxed meal) of Toyama.